 - Problems with glare or reflection during the day.

 - Double vision in the affected eye.

-- Trouble with eyeglasses or contact lenses not working well.
+- The trouble with eyeglasses or contact lenses not working well.

 There are different types of cataracts.
 They’re classified based on where and how they develop in the eye.

-- Nuclear cataract is one of the cataract types form in the middle of the lens and cause the nucleus, to become yellow or brown.
+- A nuclear cataract is one of the cataract types form in the middle of the lens and causes the nucleus, to become yellow or brown.

 - Cortical cataracts are wedge-shaped cataract types that form around the edges of the nucleus.

 - Posterior capsular cataracts form faster than the other two types and affect the back of the lens.